Calanthe/Calanthe.github.io/_drafts/2016-09-29-buggy-snake.markdown

 };
 ~~~

 In the `paintCell` method we just have to go through all of the pixels in given cell and set a proper color.
 Except in the situation when we want to glitch one cell, eg to show wall's piece as a portal.
-In that situation (??), there is no point of drawing all of the cell's pixels.
-That's why there is a random number generated in the condition before setting the color.
+In that situation, there is no point of drawing all of the cell pixels.
+That's why there is a random number generator in the condition before setting the color.
 If that number is bigger than `0.9`, which happens in 10% of situations, than current pixel is not drawn.
 This gives us nice and little flickering effect.

 As mentioned before, each of the cells are represented as *4 x 4* pixels.
-This is how food looks like:
+This is how food looks:

 ~~~js
 Snake.UI = {